usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/12312_Xuaexpired/readme.txt

 Retrieve single document

-Depends on test 12318 to initialize the test data.
+<p>Uses SAML assertion username as encoded in the test plan name.</p>

-This test has two parts:
+This test has one part:
 <ul>
-<li>correct - show correct operation
 <li>missing_home - show proper error (XDSMissingHomeCommunityId) returned when
 homeCommunityId not in request
 </ul>